MeshInspector/MeshLib/scripts/mrbind/README.md

 #### Selecting MRBind installation

-On Windows, if you used `install_mrbind.bat`, you don't need to worry about this.
+On Windows, if you used `install_mrbind_windows_msys2.bat`, you don't need to worry about this.

 On Other platforms, you must pass `MRBIND_SOURCE=path/to/mrbind` to Make (note, not as an env variable), pointing to the MRBind source directory.